hyw208/beval/README.rst

 ########################################
 boolean expression evaluator
 ########################################
-The utility is designed to capture bool expressions as criteria objects and perform evaluations over one to many in-memory objects.
-For example, given an instance or a list of Car objects, see tests.test_helper for a list of car objects:
+The utility is designed to capture bool expressions as criteria objects and perform evaluations against one to many in-memory objects.
+For example, given an instance or a list of objects of type Car or dict or basically any type containing the info below.
+See tests.test_helper for a list of car objects.

 +--------+----------+-----------+-----------+-------------+-----------+--------------+
 |  make  |  type    |  maxprice |  mpgcity  |   mpghiway  |  airbags  |   drivetrain |